yousefkotp/Linux-Shell/README.md

     if pid == 0:
         execvp
     elseif pid > 0:
-        restore defaultin and defaultout (( it is essential to do this for the next iteration to work )) if not backgroud: waitpid
+        restore defaultin and defaultout //it is essential to do this for the next iteration to work if not backgroud: waitpid
 ```